Get insider access

 VESA 100x100

-The back of the monitor is exactly like the Samsung Odyssey G9.
-It's mainly white with a bit of texture and black trim throughout.
+The back is mainly white with a bit of texture and black trim throughout.
 There's a ring that lights up in blue where the stand attaches to the screen.
-Cable management is done through the stand and there are covers on the stand and back panel to keep the setup clean.
+There's also a cover for the stand for cable management.

 Design